shanth2600/LetsPlayAGame/README.md

 DB_PASSWORD=<database-user-password>
 ```

-(you must run the migrations with the artisan commands once the db is setup)
+(you must run the migrations with the artisan command once the db is setup)